petalslink/petals-cloud-listener/README.md

 # Events Listener

+JSON events listener with MongoDB storage and live display (socket.io).

 ## Howto

+Grab the code:

     git clone https://github.com/petalslink/petals-cloud-listener.git
     npm install

-    node index.js
+Starting the server:

+This assumes that mongoDB is already started and configured in config/config.js

+    npm start
     open http://localhost:3000

 ## Configure

-Check the config.js file and adapt it to your needs...
+Check the config/config.js file and adapt it to your needs...

 ## API

 HTTP Post log data to http://localhost:3000/events with format:

     {
-      'id' : 'XXX',
+      'event_id' : 'XXX',
       'step' : 'a step in . format = foo.bar.baz',
-      'message' : 'The log message',
+      'message' : 'The log message'
     }

+Note: JSON payload is not strict: You can post whatever JSON payload you want to the events resource.
+It will be handled by the system without any problem.

 ## License